 - Acute Repair Program – 3 days

-The regimen requires a very strict dietary program necessary to support the intestinal membranes.
-The dietary restrictions are not caloric so quantity is not an issue.
-You can eat whenever you are hungry but you must eat only from the list of allowed foods.
+The regimen requires a rigorous dietary program necessary to support the intestinal membranes.
+The dietary restrictions are not caloric, so quantity is not an issue.
+You can eat whenever you are hungry, but you must eat only from the list of allowed foods.

 LEAKY GUT DIET OVERVIEW

 Any intestinal repair program requires a strict diet necessary for supporting intestinal membrane health.
-The dietary restrictions are not caloric (not based on the quantity of food), so you are allowed to eat whenever you are hungry.
+The dietary restrictions are not caloric (not based on the quantity of food), so you can eat whenever you are hungry.
 However, you must only eat from the list of allowed foods.
-The goal of the dietary program is to remove certain known dietary triggers that may cause intestinal inflammation and to provide the nutrients necessary to support healthy intestinal microflora.
+The goal of the dietary program is to remove specific known dietary triggers that may cause intestinal inflammation and provide the nutrients necessary to support healthy intestinal microflora.
 The dietary restrictions include sugary foods and starchy carbohydrates, which promote intestinal yeast overgrowth; inflammatory proteins (dairy, gluten, etc.); inflammatory lectins and alcohol.

-You are allowed to eat foods with a high fiber content such as vegetables and low glycemic fruits.
+You can eat foods with high fiber content, such as vegetables and low glycemic fruits.
 Shirataki or Miracle Noodle are not only allowed but an excellent non-calorie, high fiber option.
-You can also eat foods with healthy essential fatty acids such as olives, olive oil and fish.
-Eating foods that are fermented will also support the health of the intestinal microflora as will proteins such as the lean meats that are not inflammatory.
+You can also eat foods with healthy essential fatty acids such as olives, olive oil, and fish.
+Eating fermented foods will also support the health of the intestinal microflora, as will proteins such as lean meats that are not inflammatory.
 Red meats are the inflammatory ones.

-Make a strong attempt to eat frequently to support balanced blood sugar levels.
-You should never allow yourself to be hungry during the Repair Program.
-However, you may have urges to eat foods on the restricted list that and that must be avoided at all costs.
+Make a solid attempt to eat frequently to support balanced blood sugar levels.
+It would help if you never allowed yourself to be hungry during the Repair Program.
+However, you may have urges to eat foods on the restricted list.
+Those must be avoided at all costs.

 The complete avoidance of restricted foods cannot be overemphasized.
 Even small snacks or bites of the inflammatory foods can create an immune reaction in the intestinal membranes.